CyberMiles/tim-research/reading_event_logs/elasticsearch.md

 A [new wave of blockchain data](https://medium.com/cybermiles/the-next-wave-in-blockchain-data-36e45bab246) is rising and, right now, there are big opportunities for holistic off-chain search and analytics engines such as Elasticsearch to thrive in the blockchain space.
 Specifically, in the areas of blockchain data-harvesting, data-interpretation, machine-learning and data-visualization.

-This is extremely exciting but as we will soon discover, there is a minor challenge to overcome before Elasticsearch can provide all of the aforementioned benefits to existing blockchains, their smart contracts, and their DApps.
+This is extremely exciting.
+This article endeavours to explore how Elasticsearch can provide all of the aforementioned benefits to existing blockchains, their smart contracts, and their DApps.

 # Background